 – Level 1 and 2 (Low-cost low-risk) assistive technology)

 – Complex assistive technology requiring assessment, trial and review (such as electric beds, lift chairs, powered wheelchairs etc.)

 |To address the psychological challenges that have arisen as a result of my Parkinson’s and to implement some better self-care routines

 – Support to engage in appropriate courses and groups with a focus on improving mental health and wellbeing

-– Support to explore positive sleep-hygiene practices with support of a relevant health professional
+– Support to explore positive sleep-hygiene practices with a health professional

 – Dietician support to improve diet